estersimkova/adaventurers_project/index.md

 With the data analysis shown above, we can now answer, at least partially, these questions.

 First, we showed that it is very complicated to find events occurring in the world only from quotes in newspapers, even using one of the most performant NLP (natural language processing) models available now-a-days: BERT.
-However, we can still come up with meaningful topics [modify afterwards according to results]
+However, we can still come up with meaningful topics ..

-Then, we can see with sentiment analysis that [modify afterwards according to results]
+Then, we can see with sentiment analysis that...